gpdowney/lightweightLSAT/docs/how-to-study/pitfalls.md

 3. Reflect on how it went.
 4. Revise your intention.
 5. Try another question.

-[Read this page of the guide to learn more about intentional skill practice.][1]

 ## Pitfall #2: Lazy Takeaways {#lazy}